-In Drupal terms, a path is the unique, last part of the URL for a specific function or piece of content.
+In Drupal terms, a path is the unique end portion part of the URL for a specific function or piece of content.
 For instance, for a page whose full URL is

 http://example.com/?q=node/7, the path is node/7.
 If your site is using clean URLs, the full URL in this example would be

 http://example.com/node/7; the path would still be node/7.
-Because URL aliases can completely replace what visitors see as the URL, the paths discussed here (which are still how Drupal decides what content to show) are sometimes called internal paths.
+Also URL aliases can completely replace what visitors see as the URL, so the paths discussed here are sometimes called internal paths.

-Drupal paths are important because many configuration screens in the Drupal admin area use them.
-For instance, when you are adding a new item to a menu, you tell Drupal what page the menu item should point to by entering the path to the page.
+Drupal paths are important because many configuration screens in the Drupal admin area refer to them.
+For instance, when you are adding a new menu link to a menu, you tell Drupal what page the menu item should point to by entering the path to the page.

 Here are some examples of paths you might find in a Drupal site: